SalesforceCommerceCloud/b2c-crm-sync/README.md

 > The callback url should be the third item in the Salesforce Configuration section of the Auth.
 Provider detail display.
 It will have the string `authcallback` present in the url (ex. https://mysalesforceenvironment.cs01.my.salesforce.com/services/authcallback/b2cinstance001).

-#### Setup the AuthProvider Callback in Account Manager
+#### Setup the JWT Certificate and AuthToken Format in Account Manager

-17. With the authProvider callback url copied to the clipboard, please paste it in the Redirect URIs field of the previously created Account Manager Client ID.
+14. With the authProvider callback url copied to the clipboard, please paste it in the Redirect URIs field of the previously created Account Manager Client ID.

 - Toggle to the Account Manager ClientID page opened in the step **Create Your B2C Commerce Client ID**.
 - Locate the `Redirect URIs` form-field on your ClientID page.